Freddie Oversteegen was just 14 years old when she became an assassin for the Dutch resistance during the German occupation of the Netherlands.

 The women of the Dutch Resistance: meet Freddie Oversteegen

-Freddie belonged to a group of three young women who would sabotage and assassinate German soldiers and traitors during the German occupation.
-The women were part of a small cell of seven which also consisted of her sister, Truus, as well as Hannie Schaft, famously known as “The girl with red hair.”
+Freddie belonged to a group of three young women who would sabotage and assassinate soldiers and traitors during the German occupation.
+The women were part of a small cell of seven which consisted of her sister, Truus, and Hannie Schaft, known as “The girl with red hair.”

 While all three women carried out acts of brave resistance against the Nazi occupation of the Netherlands, this article will focus on Freddie, the youngest of the three — and the first to kill.

 Freddie was born in 1925 and initially lived on a barge with her family in Schoten.
-Freddie and her sister were raised to resist.
+Freddie and Truus’ parents raised them to resist.
 Her parents hid Lithuanian refugees in the hold of their ship before the beginning of World War II.
 The family would also later hide a Jewish couple in their home during the 1930s.

 Once their parents divorced, Freddie and her sister were raised primarily by their mother, who taught them communist principles.
-Given the principles they were raised with, it’s no surprise that the sisters would go on to resist the German occupation of the Netherlands.
+Given the principles they were raised with, it’s no surprise that the sisters resisted the German occupation of the Netherlands.

 Work for the Dutch resistance

 When the war began, Freddie and Truus handed out anti-Nazi pamphlets on the streets — an act that caught the attention of Frans van der Wiel, the commander of the Haarlem Council of Resistance.
-Van Der Wiel arrived at the front door of the Oversteegen residence one day and asked whether the sisters would be willing to join.
+He came to the Oversteegen residence one day and asked whether the sisters would be willing to join.
 He hoped that their innocent looks would help the resistance.

-Freddie was just 14-years-old at this point, but with the permission of her mother, and the promise to “always stay human,” Freddie and Truus joined Van Der Wiel and the Council of Resistance.
+Freddie was just 14-years-old at this point.
+But with the permission of her mother, and the promise to “always stay human,” the sisters joined the Council of Resistance.

 Truus recalled in an interview for the book ‘Under Fire: Women and World War II’ that it was only after joining the resistance that Der Wiel revealed that he planned for the girls to sabotage bridges and railway lines.
 “We told him we’d like to do that,” Truus said.

-The girls followed through: they blew up bridges and train tracks, and also smuggled Jewish children out of the country and out of concentration camps.
+The girls followed through: they blew up bridges and train tracks.
+But they also smuggled Jewish children out of the country and out of concentration camps.

 A cycling assassin